Where we're coming from

 We are informed by both the Second and Third Waves of American coffee roasting (see "key terms" below), but we refuse the extremes of either.
 We trust our customers to know what they like, and producing a variety of origins and roast styles is incredibly important to our business.
 Great coffee is for everyone.

 We are the only roasters in New Mexico to have scored over 90 points in a third-party, blind, expert review, and we did it twice.
+Read the reviews from Coffee Reviews for our Ethiopian coffee and our Espresso Strata.

 The distinctive flavor resulting from the microclimate in which a coffee is grown.
 Influenced by temperature, rainfall, elevation, soil quality, plant genetics and processing.